finos/FDC3/docs/api-bridging/spec.md

 raiseIntent(intent: string, context: Context, app?: TargetApp): Promise<IntentResolution>;
 ```

 For Desktop Agent bridging, a `raiseIntent` call MUST always pass a `app:TargetApp` argument.
-If one is not passed a `findIntent` will be sent instead to collect options to display in a local resolver UI, allowing for a targetted intent to be raised afterwards.
+If one is not passed a `findIntent` will be sent instead to collect options to display in a local resolver UI, allowing for a targeted intent to be raised afterwards.
 See details below.

 When receiving a response from invoking `raiseIntent` the new app instances MUST be fully initialized ie. the responding Desktop Agent will need to return an `AppMetadata` with an `instanceId`.

 Note that the below diagram assumes a `raiseIntent` WITH a `app:TargetApp` was specified and therefore agent-C is not involved.